-As explained by the Royal Academy of Art [5], artists specialized in art & science are artists who translate their experience of the world into visions that could enhance the quality of life with future forms of art.
-Those artists are inspired both by art & science and are able to create new form of medium for art project.
-In particular by questioning the human-environment relationship from both artistic and scientific point of views, those artists propose to develop new mediums and new ways to apprehend space missions.
+Space must be a place for both scientific and cultural applications.
+"Art in Space will give a new dimension to the artistic production expanding human culture" (B. Foing in [4]).
+The use of Space as a media could generate new ideas and applications for both the space industry and the arts.
+Artists specialized in art & science can translate their experience into visions that could enhance the quality of life with future forms of art [5].
+Those artists propose to develop new mediums and new ways to apprehend space missions.
 A form of collaboration in "which scientific concepts are seen as a kind of 'content', and where the artist translates these concepts into images, sounds or other experiences" triggering radically new kinds of artistic development [6].